milesdaudistel/notes/notes.md

 </details>

 <details><summary>components</summary>
 Components jsx wrappers to javascript functions.
 They take in props (short for properties, same thing as parameters), and return react elements.
 Props are strings, ints, elements, or other componenets.
+Components cannot modify the value of their props.

 Here's an example component, Welcome: